-Here are the most common pricing models you’ll find when shopping for a restaurant reservation system.
+Here are the pricing models you’ll find when looking at the best restaurant reservation systems.

 This subscription-only pricing model means you’re paying an all-inclusive flat rate, regardless of how many reservations you book and which platforms they book on.
 There are no extra fees for additional features and functionality, and no surprises.
 TouchBistro Reservations offers this type of pricing model, so you have all the features you need for the same price every month.

 The systems that use this pricing model include: TouchBistro Reservations, Yelp Reservations, Tock Pro, Resy Enterprise.